ncsu-penglab/FerretIgTCR/Annotations/IGV/READme.md

 Demonstrate validation of IGL gene annotations on the ferret draft genome assemblies.

 ## Methods:
-The IGL locus genomic sequence (flanking regions were added for a total of 50kb) from the draft genome assemblies were aligned to the ferret reference genome using minimap2 (`-ax map-ont`).
+The IGL locus genomic sequence (flanking regions were added for a total length of 50kb) from the draft genome assemblies were aligned to the ferret reference genome using minimap2 (`-ax map-ont`).
 Output minimap2 BAM files and the constant gene annotations on the ferret reference genome were uploaded to IGV.

 ## Result: